 The organisation of this chapter is as follows.
-Section 16.2 reviews the origin and development of multi-brain BCIs and describes the techniques that have been used in this field, together with the main technological challenges and open issues.
+Section 16.2 reviews the origin and development of multi-brain BCIs and describes the techniques that have been used in this field, introducing the main technological challenges and open issues.
 Section 16.3 presents an overview of the main applications of multi-brain BCIs found in the literature.
-Section 16.4 provides a tutorial on how to build a multi-brain BCI taking all the previous information into account.
-Finally, in Section 16.5 we outline some suggestions for future development of multi-mind BCIs.
+Section 16.4 provides a tutorial on how to build a multi-brain BCI.
+Finally, in Section 16.5 we outline some suggestions for future developments of multi-mind BCIs.

 16.2 Theoretical aspects of multi-mind BCIs

 This section reviews different aspects of multi-user BCIs from a theoretical point of view.
-We will start by providing a short summary of the origin and evolution of these systems over the last few decades and then consider different features that reflect the state of the art in multi-brain BCIs.
+We will start by providing a short summary of the origin and evolution of these systems over the last few decades and then consider different features that reflect the state of the art in multi-mind BCIs.

 16.2.1 History of multi-mind BCIs